Skip to contents

 Processing Multiple Documents

-# Function to process a single document
+# This function demonstrates how you might process a single document

 process_document <- function(file_path, coding_scheme) {